Promote, Enhance, and Support Pitt Business

 Kirsten Albert, BSBA '01

-Kirsten and her husband Shawn also are the proud parents to two amazing kids – Hannah and Levi.
+Kirsten and her husband Shawn also are proud parents to two amazing kids – Hannah and Levi.

 Gerald Anderson, MBA '16